bennybenster/researchblog/contact.md

 Use the form below to send me a message.

-Note the form comment that the it is anonymous.
+Note the form comment that it is anonymous.

 If you want me to get back to you, leave an email address or phone number.